-Metformin, a drug widely used to treat type 2 diabetes, is being tested for its ability to boost myelin repair.
-It is taken as a tablet.
+Metformin, a drug widely used to treat type 2 diabetes, is being tested for its ability to boost myelin repair in MS. It is taken as a tablet.

 Metformin for myelin repair: Phase II